opt-out-tools/start-here/README.md

 detected abuse.
 However we are consent and not censorship focused.
 We’re designing our browser extension to have a local instance of the model that you can supply feedback to.
-By giving the individual control over what they do and don’t see whilst upholding their safety, we hope to show female-identifying people that their voices can be heard online without the traumatizing consequences.
+By giving the individual control over what they do and don’t see whilst keeping their data private and upholding their safety, we hope to show female-identifying people that their voices can be heard online without the traumatizing consequences.

 ### Our Website
 Our website aims to support female-identifying getting their voices back and